JustKiddingCode/arpoc/docs/implementation/special_pages.rst

 The PAP provides information about all access control entities and can furthermore be used to run the evaluation process with self-defined context data.
-The view mode enables the user to collapse certain AC entities, like shown in the next figure.
+The view mode enables the user to collapse certain AC entities, like shown in the next figure with the `com.example.rules.is_workingtime` entity.

 .. figure:: /docs/pap_view.png
    :scale: 80%

    Screenshot of the view functionality of the PAP

+The testbed mode allow to evaluate AC entities with arbitrary AC context.
-The evaluation results are presented on an AC entity level, i.e. for every entity the result is shown: green for granted, red for denied, grey for no evaluation because of none matching target specifier.
+The evaluation results are presented on an AC entity level, i.e. for every entity the result is shown: green for granted, red for denied, grey for no evaluation because of the target specifier did not match.

 .. figure:: /docs/pap_testbed.png
-   :scale: 80%
+   :scale: 70%

    Screenshot of the testing functionality of the PAP